 Supplementing with NAC

-I recommend Rootcology’s Pure N-Acetyl Cysteine supplement.
-If you are following the Liver Support Protocol as outlined in my Hashimoto’s Protocol book , I recommend that you continue taking NAC for three to six months after supporting your liver.
+If you think NAC might be a good option for you, I recommend Rootcology’s Pure N-Acetyl Cysteine supplement.
+If you are following the Liver Support Protocol as outlined in my Hashimoto’s Protocol book, I recommend that you continue taking NAC for three to six months after supporting your liver.

 It is also safe to take on an ongoing basis.
 Daily doses of 1,800 mg are usually recommended.
-I generally recommend taking this supplement with food, to avoid stomach upset.
+I would generally take this supplement with food to avoid stomach upset.
 As individual needs may vary, I highly recommend working with a healthcare practitioner to determine optimal dosages for your condition.

 One last thing – if you open a bottle of NAC supplements and notice a bad odor, you likely did not get a bad batch.
 NAC’s sulfurous compounds can often cause a “rotten-egg” smell – but that is normal!
 If you are concerned, however, I recommend contacting the supplement manufacturer.